Raise a finger to my head

-- In early X-Men comics, Professor X was often depicted (as an icon on the cover, but seldom in an actual story) doing a double hand-to-temple gesture, like someone trying to salute with both hands at once.
+- In early comics, Professor X was often depicted (as an icon on the cover, but seldom in an actual story) doing a double hand-to-temple gesture, like someone trying to salute with both hands at once.
 However, Jean Grey rarely used hand gestures with her telekinetic powers.
 This is because they're using two different powers: Professor Xavier is the most powerful telepath in the Marvel Universe, but he has no telekinesis whatsoever.
-Prof. Xavier, Jean Grey and almost every other telepathic character (see Emma Frost) depicted in the Marvel Universe do the hand-to-head gesture when using the telepathy — but not when using TK (see: Hellion).
+Prof. Xavier, Jean Grey and almost every other telepathic character depicted in the Marvel Universe do the hand-to-head gesture when using the telepathy — but not when using telekinesis.

-- However, Jean Grey does use this trope when using her telekinesis in X-Men.
+- However, Jean Grey does use this trope when using her telekinesis in X-Men: The Animated Series.
 This is a case of Depending on the Artist as Jean has been drawn using her hands to direct her telekinesis.

 - Averted in With Strings Attached.
 After Ringo discovers that he's telekinetic, he starts to play with it by pointing at stuff, frowning at it, etc. He quickly learns that all this nonsense distracts him from the concentration required to actually move things.
 Later, people are unnerved when he just sits there with his eyes closed and stuff happens.
 (Also, the power is completely invisible, so no wiggly lines or power glow or anything.)